Skip to main content

 • All courses taken for any HDS major must be taken for a letter grade.

-(Any course, regardles of subject code.)
+(Any course, regardless of subject code.)

 • Students must receive a grade of C– or better in any course counted toward fulfillment of HDS major requirements.
 D grades are not accepted.